 The high mobile penetration in Australia is reflected in the slow-down in subscriber growth seen in recent quarters.
 By late 2016 mobile penetration approached 143%.
 Although a significant proportion of subscribers make use of multiple phones or SIM cards, growth is stimulated by a steady increase in the country’s population.
 Operators can also expect to benefit from further migration among consumers from fixed-line to mobile telecoms, supported by the practical benefits to consumers of the improved quality of mobile data services resulting from network upgrades and the wide-scale reach of LTE infrastructure.

-Telstra remains the market leader with about 17.2 million subscribers reported as of June 2016 (including mobile broadband), along with 530,000 wholesale customers which subscribe to services offered by MVNOs on Telstra’s network.
-Optus had around 8.41 million subscribers as of September 2016, in addition to over one million mobile broadband subscribers.
+Telstra remains the market leader with about 17.4 million subscribers reported as of December 2016 (including mobile broadband), along with over 500,000 wholesale customers which subscribe to services offered by MVNOs on Telstra’s network.
+Optus had around 8.4 million subscribers at this time, in addition to over one million mobile broadband subscribers.
 Vodafone has arrested the long decline in its subscriber base, reporting a 2.6% year-on-year growth in its subscriber base in the year to June 2016, discounting MVNO customers.
 The gains indicate that the company’s significant investment in recent years, and strategy for growth under new leadership, is paying dividends.